 classroom lectures to a distant site with

-does a Distance Learning course compare with a regular course?
+does a e-Learning Services course compare with a regular course?

 Just like on-campus courses at Lewis-Clark State College,

-LCSC's Distance Learning courses and programs meet the highest
+LCSC's e-Learning Services courses and programs meet the highest

 standards of academic excellence.
-In a distance learning course
+In a e-Learning Services course

 you will work toward the same educational objectives and get the same

 quality instruction that you would in an on-campus course.